 Can uncaught promise rejections bypass React Error Boundaries?

-What is the safest way to reset global store state without triggering full page reload?
+What is the safest way to reset global store state without a full page reload?